shionhonda/hippocampus-garden/content/blog/trlx_opt_lora/index.md

 To get a sense of RLHF of LLM, I decided to conduct a quick experiment.
 The good news is that it is now possible to do this on a consumer-grade computer system.
 This blog post is a report of that experiment.

-## Setup
+## The Setup
 For those new to RLHF, let me provide a quick recap.
 The process involves three steps:
 1. Pretraining a LLM
 2. Collecting human feedback and training a **reward model** (**RM**) with it
 3. Finetuning the LLM with reinforcement learning using the RM

 While this may sound like a long process, you can shorten it by using handy libraries and off-the-shelf models.
-For this experiment, I use Meta's OPT-1.3B (`facebook/opt-1.3b`) model for LLM and DistilBERT-IMDB (`lvwerra/distilbert-imdb`) for RM.
+For this experiment, I use Meta's OPT-1.3B (`facebook/opt-1.3b`) model [1] for LLM and DistilBERT-IMDB (`lvwerra/distilbert-imdb`) for RM.
 OPT-1.3B is an open source LLM with a good tradeoff between the model size and performance.
 It can generate decent sentences and fit in a single GPU.
 DistilBERT-IMDB is a pre-trained model trained on the IMDB dataset to classify whether a given movie review has a positive sentiment or not.
-When used as an RM, the reward indicates how positive the input sentence is.
+When used as an RM, the reward indicates how positive the input sentence is, which already reflects the human feedback.
 OPT before RL can generate both positive and negative reviews, and my objective is to train it to generate only positive reviews.

-For the RL part, I use trlX library.
-It is a high-level library that implements RL algorithms and training loop for you.
-All you have to do is writing configurations.
-In fact, the codes introduced shortly is largely based on [the official example](https://github.com/CarperAI/trlx/blob/main/examples/ppo_sentiments_llama.py) provided by trlX.
+To implement RL, I used the [trlX](https://trlx.readthedocs.io/en/latest/) library, a high-level library that implements RL algorithms and training loops for you.
+All you have to do is write configurations.
+In fact, I based most of my codes on [the official example](https://github.com/CarperAI/trlx/blob/main/examples/ppo_sentiments_llama.py) provided by trlX.

-For the training hereafter, I used Colaboratory (with A100 GPU).
-The 40GB VRAM seems not enough for training 1.3B model, so I reduced the effective number of parameters using LoRA.
+For the training process, I used Colaboratory with an A100 GPU.
+However, the 40GB VRAM was not enough for training the 1.3B model, so I used the **LoRA** (**low-rank adaptation**) method to reduce the effective number of parameters [2].
 This is the main difference from the official example mentioned above.

-## Implementation
+## Training OPT with RLHF
-The entire script is [here](https://colab.research.google.com/drive/1G8awJvEx3r5-ioyzMx1kNbIUEzukwYcT?usp=sharing).
+Now, let's dive into the details of the experiment.
+The entire script is [here](https://colab.research.google.com/drive/1G8awJvEx3r5-ioyzMx1kNbIUEzukwYcT?usp=sharing) and the monitoring log is [here](https://wandb.ai/shion_honda/trlx/runs/pn6ik9jv).

-After installing and importing some libraries, set training configurations.
+To begin, install and import some libraries in your environment.
+After that, set training configurations like below.

 ```python
 def myconfig():